cloudflare/cloudflare-docs/content/cloudflare-one/identity/devices/service-providers/sentinelone.md

 ### Detect user risk behavior

 SentinelOne provides endpoint detection and response (EDR) signals to determine [user risk score](/cloudflare-one/insights/risk-score/).
-User risk scores allow you to detect and act on users that present risk to your organization.
+User risk scores allow you to detect users that present security risks to your organization.
 For more information, refer to [Predefined risk behaviors](/cloudflare-one/insights/risk-score/#predefined-risk-behaviors).